Seymour-ye/note_titans/README.md

 # TODO LIST
+- BlueprintCard:
+  * display the attribute sorting with
 - Calendar:
   - add task for import monthly events and content pass
   - add a calendar for events